 (Clarification: This article was updated at 4:57 p.m. on Thursday, Aug.
 17, 2023 to clarify that the teacher signing bonus is only available for pre-K through third grade teachers or special education teachers in any grade.)

-WARNER — State Superintendent of Public Instruction Ryan Walters held a roundtable discussion Wednesday with community and school leaders to present a major teacher recruitment package that could give new or returning educators up to $50,000 if they make a five-year commitment.
+WARNER — State Superintendent of Public Instruction Ryan Walters held a roundtable discussion Wednesday with community and school leaders to present a major teacher recruitment package that could give new or returning educators up to $50,000 if they make a five-year commitment to teach pre-K through third grade or any special education grade.
 The announcement comes among rising tensions at the State Capitol as legislators continue to haggle over a massive education funding and school choice reform package.

 “What we’re here to announce today is the biggest signing bonus in the country — that teachers can make up to $50,000 through a signing bonus to come teach in the highest-need areas,” Walters said, flanked by students, teachers, administrators and a pastor in the Warner Public Schools gymnasium.
 “The highest-need areas are special ed and pre-K through third grade.
 We have seen every school across the state struggle to build these areas.
 We have states around us that are competing for applicants, and we want to give our districts the ability to compete for the best and brightest teachers in the state of Oklahoma and outside the state of Oklahoma.”

 Walters’ program, which he said could be paid for with existing State Department of Education discretionary funds, launched today, but it would begin with educator contracts signed for the 2023-2024 school year.
 Certified teachers who did not teach in Oklahoma during the current school year can sign contracts with “critical shortage area” districts and receive bonuses up to $50,000.

 Walters outlined the criteria for the bonuses in a press release.
 Each of the totals listed would only be available if an educator commits to five years in the profession: